 In this guide, I look at the slow cooker frozen chicken and meat dangers.
-It’s a very hot topic whenever you find It being discussed on a cooking forum, you will find some arguing that its ok and others that it isn’t ok.
+It’s a very hot topic whenever you find it is being discussed on a cooking forum, you will find some arguing that its ok and others that it isn’t ok.

 If you’re running low on time then to put it simply, no it’s not safe to cook from frozen in the slow cooker.
 This is the advice that is provided by the USDA and is highly recommend that you follow it to avoid getting sick from food poisoning.